ramcharan-21/devops/README.md

-This is the DevOps project created by Ramcharan,Ranga Bharadwaj and Ravindra.
+This is the DevOps project created by Ramcharan-24955A0528 ,Ranga Bharadwaj-23951A057E and Ravindra-23951A057H.

 ## Overview